ericmj/build-erlang/README.md

 # Erlang builder

-Builds an Erlang release for linux.
+Builds an Erlang release for Heroku (Ubuntu 10.04).

 ## Usage